 In order to explore all things to do in the Meatpacking District, be sure you know how to get there!
-The nicest way is to walk the High Line along the Hudson river all the way to its Southern end.
-Should you be further away and planning on taking the subway, simply take linesor from wherever you are to ’14 Street / 8 Av’ and you’ll be just a few steps away from the Meatpacking District!
+The nicest way is to walk the High Line along the Hudson River all the way to its Southern end.
+Should you be further away and planning on taking the subway, simply take lines A or E from wherever you are to ’14 Street / 8 Av’ and you’ll be just a few steps away from the Meatpacking District!

-Walking through the Meatpacking District you will instantaneously notice its unique appearance.
-What stands out most are the comparatively low industrial buildings made of clinker brick.
+Walking through the Meatpacking District you will instantly notice its unique appearance.
+What stands out most is the comparatively low industrial buildings made of clinker brick.
 Every once in a while you’ll stumble upon cobbled streets.
-Did you know that the Meatpacking District has highest concentration of cobbled streets you will find in New York?
+Did you know that the Meatpacking District has the highest concentration of cobbled streets you will find in New York?
 Now you do!
 You will definitely notice a strong contrast to other parts of the city, such as Midtown Manhattan or Lower Manhattan.

 The Meatpacking District is known for Chelsea and Gansevoort Market, but you’ll also discover that it offers a large variety of restaurants.
 One of our favorite Meatpacking District restaurants is Dos Toros!

 Bars and Rooftop Bars in the Meatpacking District

 Meatpacking District bars are one of the fanciest in New York.
 As described, many buildings have been transformed into nightlife hubs, which means you’ll have plenty of bars to choose from.
 The district’s vicinity to Midtown Manhattan also makes it a perfect area to enjoy one of the many rooftop bars.